clarinsi/STARK/settings.md

 The obligatory `--fixed` parameter allows the users to specify whether they consider the order of the nodes in the tree, i.e. the surface word order, to be a distinctive feature of the trees (value _yes_) or not (value _no_).
 For example, if the input treebank contained sentences ‘_John gave the apple to Mary_’ and ‘_John the apple gave to Mary_’ (an odd example in English but typical in languages with free word order), using the _yes_ option would extract the 'gave > apple' and 'apple < gave' as two distinct trees, while the _no_ option would consider them as two instances of the same tree, i.e. 'gave > apple'.

 Note that each of the two options is associated with specific formatting of the trees in the output.
 When choosing the _fixed = yes_ option, the tree description in the first column reflects the word order of the nodes on the surface (e.g. '(seemingly < easy) < example').
 On the other hand, when choosing the _fixed = no_ option, the description of the tree in the first column is order-agnostic, with heads always preceding their dependents, i.e. all the arrows always pointing to the right (e.g. 'example > (easy > seemingly)'.

-The latter order-agnostic tree description can also be produced regardless of the word order setting, by using the `--depsearch` option (value _yes_), which, for example, might be useful for users investigating word order variation.
+The second, order-agnostic description of a tree can also be produced by using the `--depsearch` option (value _yes_), which, in combination with _fixed = yes_, might be useful for users investigating word order variation.

 ## Restriction to specific structures
 In contrast to the obligatory settings above specifying the criteria for defining the _types_ of trees to be extracted, STARK also allows the users to restrict the extraction procedure to _specific_ trees through the three options presented below.

 ### `--labels`
-**Value:** \<list of allowed dependency relations\>
+**Value:** _\<list of allowed dependency relations\>_

 The optional `--labels` parameter defines a list of dependency relations that are allowed to occur in the trees to be extracted (i.e. a whitelist subset of all possible dependency labels) in the form of a list separated by the '|' operator.
 For example, specifying _labels = obj|iobj|nsubj_ only extracts trees featuring these three relations and ignores all others.

 ### `--head`
-**Value:** \<list of allowed head characteristics\>
+**Value:** _\<list of allowed head characteristics\>_

 Similarly, the optional `--head` parameter allows the users to define specific constraints on the head node (i.e. the word that all other words in the (sub-)tree depend on) in the form of attribute-value pairs specifying its lexical or grammatical features.
 For example, _upos=NOUN_ would only return trees with nouns as heads (nominal phrases) and discard trees spanning from words belonging to other part-of-speech categories.
-Several restrictions on the head node can be introduced by using the '|' (OR) and '&' (AND) operators, e.g. _upos=NOUN&Case=Acc|upos=NOUN&Case=Nom_ to extract trees governed by nouns in accusative or nominative case.
+Several restrictions on the head node can be introduced by using the '|' (OR) and '&' (AND) operators, e.g. _upos=NOUN&Case=Acc|upos=NOUN&Case=Nom_ to extract trees governed by nouns in either accusative or nominative case.

 ### `--query`
-**Value:** \<pre-defined tree query\>
+**Value:** _\<pre-defined tree query\>_

 Finally, the optional `--query` parameter allows the users to define a specific tree structure to be extracted by using the [DepSearch query language](https://orodja.cjvt.si/drevesnik/help/en/).
 For example, the query _upos=NOUN >amod (_ >advmod _)_ would return nouns that govern an adjectival modifier modified by an adverbial modifier, e.g. trees of the type '_seemingly easy example_'.
 Note that the query language requires the attributes to be written in full (e.g. _upos=VERB_, _form=went_, _L=go_).